ppgcourseUB/ppgcourse2023/Orthology/Readme.md

 module load orthofinder

 #running orthofinder
-orthofinder -f proteomes_parsed
+orthofinder -f proteomes_parsed -og
 ```

-> The flag -f indicates the folder where the proteomes are found and -t indicates the number of threads
+> The flag -f indicates the folder where the proteomes are found.
+The -og option will tell orthoFinder to stop after inferring the orthogroups.
-available to you.

 2.- While the program works, lets have a look to the options that `OrthoFinder` has.
 Open a new terminal
 and type `orthofinder -h`